rubymonsters/ruby-for-beginners/source/07-built_in_classes.md

-# Built-In Classes
+# Built-In Data Types

 As mentioned before, Ruby comes with lots of things already baked in, and provides you with tons of tools to use and hit the road running.

+We'll start by looking at some of the most common data types in Ruby.
+Data types are "things" that are mainly used to represent data, such as numbers, text, and other values.

-We will have a quick look at the following ones for starters:
+We will have a quick look at each the following ones:

 * Numbers
 * Strings (texts)
 * True, False, and Nil
+* Symbols
+* Arrays
+* Hashes

+These "kinds of things" (objects) cover like 98% of all built-in data types that you'll be using on a day to day basis, i.e. these are being used all over the place.
+There are more, but those are rather exotic, and rarely used.

 Numbers and Strings (which is just a strange name for "texts") are some of the most basic "things" that you deal with in Ruby on a regular basis.
 The are also